-TSVGP: Students can reach out to volunteer most times with any practice setting.
-We have seen a rising demand for paid experiences, however.
+AN: What are ways interested students can get involved with mental healthcare professionals in rural demand for paid experiences, however.
 For those needs, I would suggest that students look to their university programs to contract with local entities.
 In the past, we have employed Ph.D. students as testing technicians to help with our heavy testing caseload.
 Although not a full training experience, it gave them hours needed in test administration.
-With that connection, we recently have been designated as a testing practicum training site for the University of South Dakota.
-With insurance-based testing services, we can bill for a certain amount of the student's time and thus, offer a paid position with the supervision required for a full training experience, something we did not have the luxury to do in the past.
-Also, as another example, you have funding from SPURA to conduct this project.
+With that connection, we recently have been designated as a testing practicum training of the student's time and thus offer a paid position with the supervision required for a full training experience, something we did not have the luxury to do in the past.
+Also, as another example, you have funding from